ShreyashM17/SnapVC/.github/ISSUE_TEMPLATE/feature_request.md

-# ✨ Feature Request
+---
+name: Feature request

-Thanks for suggesting a new feature for SVCS!
+about: Thanks for suggesting a new feature for SVCS!
+title: ''
+labels: ''
+assignees: ''

 ---